oleg-chibikov/sympli-seo-checker/README.md

 * When opened for the first time it straight away gets the results for e-settlements and sympli.com.au.
 * API address is separated for dev and prod environments by .env files.
 * Subsequent Check button click cancels the current request.
+* Quasar framework with SASS support is used for visual styling.

 ## Possible improvements: